suryayousufzai/univ-event-portal/backend/backend-implementation-summary-sprint2.md

 # Backend Implementation Summary - Sprint 2

-*Developer:* Fariba Mohammadi (Backend Lead)
+**Developer:** Fariba Mohammadi (Backend Lead)
-*Sprint:* Sprint 2 (Nov 23-26, 2025)
+**Sprint 2:** Nov (23-26) 2025

 ---

-## Overview
+## Objectives
-Beckend part in sprint 2 focused on three important part of the project: building event registration, payment processing, and ticket generation features.
+Beckend part in this sprint focused on three important part of the project: building event registration, payment processing, and ticket generation features.

 ---

-## Completed Tasks
+## Successfully Completed Tasks

 ### 1. Event Registration API

 *Endpoint:* POST /api/events/:eventId/register

-*What it does:*
+*Here is what it does:*
-- Verifies user is logged in (checks JWT token)
+- Checks if the user is logged in (via JWT token)
-- Checks if event has available seats
+- Confirms the event still has empty seats
-- Creates registration record in database
+- Creates a new registration in the database
-- Decreases available_seats by 1
+- Decrement the event’s available seats by 1
-- Returns registration ID and confirmation
+- Returns the registration ID and a confirmation message

 *Request Body:*
 json